eduardz1/CUDA-Path-Tracer/report/report.typ

   === Polymorphism

-  CUDA does not fully support all features of abstract classes, in particular for our use case we wanted to support polymorphic access to the `Material` and `Shape` classes, making the API of our library flexible and easy to use.
-To achieve this while maintaining type safety, we defined the `Material` and `Shape` classes as unions of types instead, this feature is supported natively from CUDA Toolkit V12.4 onwards with the `cuda::std::variant` class.
+  CUDA does not fully support all features of abstract classes, in particular for our use case we wanted to support polymorphic access to the `Material`, `Texture` and `Shape` classes, making the API of our library flexible and easy to use.
+To achieve this while maintaining type safety, we defined the `Material`, `Texture` and `Shape` classes as unions of types instead, this feature is supported natively from CUDA Toolkit V12.4 onwards with the `cuda::std::variant` class.
 This has the disadvantage of making the two classes less easily extensible, requiring redefinition of the union type and recompilation of the library.

+  = Experiments
+  // the experiments set up
+  The experiments were conducted ... // hardware requirements We used two computationally demanding scenes to render: [3 spheres] and [cornellBox].
+Both of them included various shapes of different materials and textures as well as rotations and movement.
+The scenes are presented in figures 2. and 3.
+  #figure(
+    image("imgs/spheres.png"),
+    caption: [Spheres scene],
+  ) <spheres>

+  #figure(
+    image("imgs/boxes.png"),
+    caption: [Boxes scene],
+  ) <boxes>

+  For each scene we measured... // types of tests

   = Results